Lady Slippers Orchid (Paphiopedilum Orchid) Care Indoors: Water, Soil, Fertilizer, Propagation

 Repotting

 Use a pot with proper drainage holes or slits as the roots of the orchid need good air circulation.
 The pot should be only 1 size larger than the current one and large enough to accomodate the roots.
-Take a look at these orchid pots with a free slotted orchid pot liner on Amazon.
+Take a look at these orchid pots on Amazon.

 Do not repot an orchid that is in flower as it may shorten the flowering season due to repotting shock.
 While repotting the orchid, shake off excess soil and trim off any dried and shrivelled roots.

-Lady Slippers Orchid (Paphiopedilum Orchid) propagation can be done at the beginning of the growing season once flowering is over by division or from keikis.
+Lady Slippers Orchid propagation is best done at the beginning of the growing season once flowering is over by division or from keikis.

-Gently split the Lady Slippers Orchid into sections while ensuring there are at least 3 shoots on each section.
+1. Gently split the Orchid into sections while ensuring that there are at least 3 shoots on each section.

-Bury the roots of the section in the soil while ensuring that it is at the same level as it was.
+5. Position each section in the center of its pot and bury the roots of the section with the soil while ensuring that it is at the same level as it was in the previous pot.

-Place the set up in a warm, well-lit place until sections have established their own roots.
+7. Place the set up in a warm, well-lit place away from direct sunlight to prevent scorching.

-Do not water the newly propagated Orchid for about 7 days to allow time for the healing of injured roots.
+8. Do not water the newly propagated orchids for about 7 days to allow time for the healing of injured roots.

 Lady Slippers Orchids naturally produce "baby" orchids called "keiki" which normally appear on an old or new flower spike.
 Keikis are identical copies of the parent plant.